 Laboratory analyses for all constituents will be conducted by a laboratory that is certified through the Environmental Laboratory Accreditation Program (ELAP).
 The laboratory is required to maintain current certification through the duration of time they are performing analytical work for this project.
-This section describes the QC procedures to be implemented by TA located in Tacoma, Washington and ARI, which are the selected and anticipated analytical laboratories, respectively.
+This section describes the QC procedures to be implemented by AR in Tukwila, which is the selected analytical laboratory.